By Charles Hall | Auditing , Fraud

 Turning a Blind Eye to Fraud

-- We don’t understand fraud, so we avoid it
+- We don’t look for fraud because we don’t understand it

 - We believe that auditing the balance sheet is enough

 Think of these reasons as an attitude—a poor one—regarding fraud.
 This disposition manifests itself in the audit file with signs of disregard for fraud.